junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "We'll figure this out, you told me that, remember?"
 Dean says with a half-smile.

-"Just to make you feel better," Cas lowers his head.
+"To make you feel better," Cas lowers his head.
 "I'm sorry I didn't actually have a plan."

 "I might," Donatello says suddenly, raising his hand like a good student in the classroom.
-All eyes stare at him, he clears his throat.
-"That unfriendly lady actually gave us all the information we needed, and a perfect plan: she said never to let Metatron get the angel tablet and Crowley get the demon tablet, and I say --"
+All eyes turn to him, and he clears his throat.
+"That unfriendly lady actually gave us all the information we needed, and a perfect plan: she said never to let Metatron get the angel tablet and not let Crowley get the demon tablet, and I say --"

 "We do the opposite!"
 Sam chimes in quickly, following his thought, "We gave them exactly what they want!"

 "And help them destroy the world faster?"
 Cas asks in confusion.

 Dean chuckles.
 "And let the tablets do the rest.
-Didn't Naomi also just tell us, when the angel tablet touches the demon tablet, they would unleash an unimaginative amount of power?
+Didn't Naomi also just tell us, when the two tablets touch, they would *'unleash an unimaginable amount of power'*?
 Who want to bet this is enough power to wipe them off the board?"

 "But she also said both tablets need to be 'complete and intact'.
 Didn't we already know the demon tablet is broken in two halves, so that would never happen?"
 Donatello asks.

 "That's not a problem.
-Prophets can fix the tablets, making them whole again," Cas tells him.
+Prophets can fix the tablets, making them whole again, just by touching it."
+Cas tells him.

-"I saw Kevin did it once, I can prove it really works, fixed like new," Sam adds.
+"I saw Kevin did it once.
+I can prove it really works, fixed like new," Sam adds.
 "Except the only thing is, you'll have to physically be there, touch the tablet yourself."

 "Which means you'll probably be in close proximity to Crowley when this happens," Dean lowers his voice.